LVUGAI/MCM-DPO/README.md

 ## 1. Preparing Dataset

-### Training data
-To collect a high-quality dataset of human preferences for building an automatic alt-text generation system, we gathered human-annotated alt-text datasets from two widely used social media platforms: Twitter and Pinterest, our dataset construction process involves three steps:
+To collect a high-quality dataset of human preferences for building an automatic alt-text generation system, we gathered human-annotated alt-text datasets from two widely used social media platforms: Twitter and Pinterestn.
-* (1) Collection of User-written Data;
-* (2) Grammar Correction;
-* (3) Preference Collection.

 Sample data from Twitter and Pinterest are provided in the `./data/twitter` and  `./data/pinterest`.

-### Evaluation data

-The evaluation data can be downloaded from [here](https://drive.google.com/) and placed in the playground/data directory
+We will release the full training set.

 ## 2. Environment Preparation